alexander-harmaty/NOT-SPOTIFY-Local-Music-Player/README.md

 This project was the fourth and final assignment for my Advanced Programming class in Java.

-The goal of was to take concepts learned from previous assignments and put them together for an original final project.
+The goal was to take concepts learned from previous assignments and put them together for an original final project.

 The concepts and required features are: a GUI with ListView and animations, SQL Database with JDBC, JSON, Threads, Lambdas and Streams, and a Collection class.